U.S. support to go for mental health crisis teams in Oregon - KTVZ

 SALEM, Ore.
 (AP) — The U.S. Department of Health and Human Services announced Monday financial support for expansion of mobile mental-health crisis intervention units in Oregon, the first state to receive the aid.

 “Prioritizing behavioral health treatment by putting crisis care in reach for more Americans is critical – in Oregon and beyond,” said HHS Secretary Xavier Becerra.
-He encouraged all states to take advantage of the opportunity and work with his department to expand access to these critical health care services.
+He encouraged all states to take advantage of the opportunity.

 The new Medicaid-supported plan will allow Oregon to provide and expand community-based stabilization services to individuals experiencing mental health and/or substance use crises throughout the state by connecting them to a behavioral health specialist, the federal health department said in a statement.